 also allows us to treat others better than we treat ourselves.

 ...because it absolutely offers nothing but a hopeless

 Relegion can do it and can build bridges between cultures.

-Users browsing this forum: Wayne92587 and 5 guests
+Users browsing this forum: Iapetus and 0 guests